American Literature Research Projects

 of the quest.

-During the 18th century city folk like Ben
+the 18th century city folk like Ben Franklin urged trades people to

-prepared to compete in a market economy.
-But farmers still dominated America's growing population, and the sons and
+economy.
+But farmers still dominated America's growing population, and

-to clear and cultivate.
+their own to clear and cultivate.
 The vast territories beyond the

 Appalachians beckoned.
-They had been explored by trappers,
+They had been explored by trappers, hunters, and

-tribes in alliance with French and Spanish.
-After the
+with French and Spanish.
+After the American Revolution, the barriers to

-American Revolution, the barriers to expansion began to crumble; led by
+expansion began to crumble; led by great hunter/scouts like Daniel

-trickle of settlers moving West soon became a flood.
+Boone, the trickle of settlers moving West soon became a flood.

 Thomas Jefferson believed that the opening of abundant territories